kili-technology/kili-python-sdk/docs/sdk/tutorials/inference_labels.md

 ### Use cases

-We identify two main use cases for the use of **inference** labels:
+We identify two main use cases for the use of **inference** labels.

-1. **You have a model in production**.
-When it receives assets, it automatically feeds a Kili project with both the asset and the predicted label. **You also have human workforce, whose job is to monitor the quality of the model**.
-They regularly manually label some data seen by the model.
+The first use case is when you have a model in production.
+When it receives assets, it automatically feeds a Kili project with both the asset and the predicted label.
+You also have human workforce whose job is to monitor the quality of the model.
+They manually label a portion of the data after it had been pre-labeled by the model.
-    - When a human submits a label, the inference score for that label is automatically computed using the predicted label.
+When a human submits a label, the inference score (model vs. human) for that label is automatically computed.
-    - Low inference scores can indicate either a model performing badly on some kind of data, or a disagreement between humans and the model.
+Low inference scores can indicate either a model performing badly on some kind of data, or a disagreement between humans and the model.
 This can help you to:

-        - Detect data drift
+- Detect data drift.
-        - Identify data on which the model needs improvement
+- Identify data on which the model needs improvement.

-2. **You used Kili to label data**, and you have **the first iteration of your model**.
-You can use **a part of the dataset as testing data**, and quickly get **test scores**.
-Of course, you could use your own metrics (rather than our own definition of agreement), but using Kili allows you to quickly filter and indentify the assets where your model is most different from the ground truth.
+The second use case is when you used Kili to label data and you have the first iteration of your model.
+You can now use a part of the labeled dataset as testing data, and quickly get test scores.
+Of course, you could use your own metrics (rather than our own definition of agreement), but using Kili lets you quickly filter and indentify the assets where your model differs the most from the ground truth.

-    - When you push an inference label on an asset, the inference score is automatically computed for all most recent labels of the different people who labeled this asset.
+- When you push an inference-type label to an asset, the inference score is automatically computed for the most recent label added to this asset.
-    - You can filter on low inference score, to understand why your model is failing, and how to fix it (getting more data, splitting or merging categories, etc.)
+- You can filter on low inference score, to understand why your model is failing, and how to fix it (getting more data, splitting or merging categories, etc.).

 Using Kili for monitoring or developing your model allows you to quickly iterate on the data used to train your model, allowing to get a better model faster.